mathjax/MathJax-docs/options/input/tex.rst

         }
       };

-   This loads the :ref:`tex-enclose` extension and acticates it by including it in the package list.
+   This loads the :ref:`tex-enclose` extension and activates it by including it in the package list.

    You can remove packages from the default list using ``'[-]'``